The Fearless Four (film): Plot

-After an attempt to fight back, the animals end up getting thrown in a prison except Fred, who gets tickled in a machine until he passes out and gets tired.
-After he gets thrown in, a mouse called Mozart tries to help them escape but can't, due to being too small.
+After an attempt to fight back, the animals end up getting thrown in a prison cell except for Fred, who gets tickle tortured in a machine until he passes out from laughter.
+After he gets thrown in, a mouse named Mozart (named after Wolfgang Amadeus Mozart) tries to help them escape but fails to due to his small size.
 They eventually escape by Tortellini pulling Buster's tail while he sings to try to get help which makes him angry, and leads to him breaking the bars.
-While escaping the factory, the animals see Mix Max's scheme of caging animals to make there way to be slaughtered to make their sausages and try to promise to save them from being slaughtered.
-Eventually, During an election, the four animals protest with a song for the usage of lots of animals for the companie's sausages.
+While escaping the factory, the animals see Mix Max's scheme of caging animals to make their way to be slaughtered to make their sausages and try to promise to save them from being slaughtered.
+Eventually, during an election, the four animals protest with a song for the usage of lots of animals for the companie's sausages.
 They catch the attention with the people at the election, and cause a riot with tomatoes.
-After Dr. Greed, Platini, Dr. Sevenbrains, and a manager for the factory (Mix Max) escape, the animals trick and scare them by looking like a 8-eyed monster the owl mentioned earlier, and trapping them under a movable tiled floor after a battle between the animals and Dr. Greed and his henchmen (Platini, Dr. Sevenbrains, the manager for Mix Max) at their headquarters to get the remote that can free the animals out their cages.
+After Dr. Greed, Platini, Ackerman, and a manager for the factory (Mix Max) escape, the animals trick and scare them by looking like an 8-eyed monster the owl mentioned earlier, and trapping them under a movable tiled floor after a battle between the animals and Dr. Greed and his henchmen (Platini, Ackerman, the manager for Mix Max) at their headquarters to get the remote that can free the animals out their cages.
 After they free the animals, Tortellini accidentally destroys the Mix Max factory after messing with the remote.
 The animals celebrate after the destruction of the factory and the four live together in a house with animals.
-Buster and Gwendolyn admits their feelings for each other and sing together with Tortellini and Fred accompanied them.
-The Owl from earlier appears from the top of the screen and looks the audience before closing the sheets and sleeps as the movie ends.
+Buster and Gwendolyn admit their feelings for each other and sing together, while Tortellini and Fred accompanied them.

 Cast

 Production

-Production began in March 1995 (when Munich Animation was founded), and ended production in December 1996.
+Production began in March 1995 (when Munich Animation was founded) and ended in December 1996.
 150 people globally worked on the film, which included animators from the computer animation field working on the backgrounds, the robot centaur (Powertool) and the vehicles.
 The 2D animation was colored digitally.
 The film was produced and recorded for an English audience, and was later dubbed into German for its original release.